AbdelilahLbardi/laragenerator/README.md

 ## Usage

-The package extends Laravel Artisan and add `generate:resources` command :
+The package extends Laravel Artisan and add `generate:resource` command :

 Here's a quick example of how to bootstrap your laravel idea: